 The most effective yet meaningful way to do this is by recognizing them.
 And it doesn’t necessarily mean that recognition must always be from the top down or done physically.
 With the advent of technology and new styles of work coming in, the need to recreate recognition is high.
 Many companies now do social as well as peer-to-peer recognition.

-Companies should embrace new-age recognition tools.
-Tools are being created where employees can recognize and appreciate each other on online social platforms from anywhere around the globe.
+Companies should embrace new-age recognition tools like Vantage Rewards.
+Such tools allow employees to recognize and appreciate each other on online social platforms from anywhere around the globe.
 Companies have also designed platforms similar to social media platforms where employees can like, comment and share when someone gets recognition.

-(Related Article: 25 Rewards and Recognition Ideas to Boost Employee Engagement)
+Related Article: 33 Rewards and Recognition Ideas to Boost Employee Engagement

 Evolving Workplace Environment